fresho-dev/router/docs/authentication.md

 ### jwtSign

-Signs a JWT token using Web Crypto API (HS256).
+Signs a JWT token using Web Crypto API.
 Compatible with Cloudflare Workers, Deno, and browsers.

 ```typescript
 import { jwtSign } from 'typed-routes/middleware';